nextflow-io/nextflow/docs/azure.rst

 ============================================== =================
 Name                                           Description
 ============================================== =================
-azure.storage.accountName                       The blob storage account name azure.storage.accountKey                        The blob storage account key azure.storage.sasToken                          The blob storage shared access signature token.
+azure.azcopy.blockSize                          The block size (in MiB) when uploading to Azure Storage, and downloading from Azure Storage. azure.azcopy.blobTier                           The blob tier to be used while uploading to Azure Storage azure.storage.accountName                       The blob storage account name azure.storage.accountKey                        The blob storage account key azure.storage.sasToken                          The blob storage shared access signature token.
 This can be provided as an alternative to the ``accountKey`` setting.